zhenglong1603/ip/docs/README.md

 2.[T][X] read a book
 ```

-### Marking and Unmarking tasks: `mark`, `unmark`
+### Mark and Unmark tasks: `mark`, `unmark`

-Marks and unmarks a task in the list respectively.
+Marks and unmarks a task in the task list respectively.

 Format: `mark/unmark <task_index>`
 - Marks or unmarks the task at the specified `task_index`.
-The index refers to the index number shown in the displayed
+The index refers to the task index shown in the displayed
   task list.
-- The index **must be a positive integer** 1,2,3...
+- The index **must be a positive integer**.
 - The index must also be **within** the list size.
 - The task will then be marked with [x] or [ ] when displayed depending on whether is it marked or unmarked.